ASilver/Typing_Tomes/README.md

 <img width="868" height="571" alt="typing_area2" src="https://github.com/user-attachments/assets/5fa35c33-d0fd-4366-8702-6cb5d7074f68" />

 The app will track your live typing speed as you type as well as the accuracy, it is reset for each paragraph, and the clock only starts once you start typing a new paragraph.
-You will notice two buttons on the left and right. *Library* returns you to the library to upload or change books.  *Settings* lets you change the font or its size.
 There is a drop-down menu to change chapters/sections.

 <img width="818" height="121" alt="shortcuts" src="https://github.com/user-attachments/assets/fac9cd94-725e-4118-a3d0-01f459ef1cd2" />